Tornado outbreak of May 9–11, 1953: Aftermath and records

-Following the Waco tornado, attempts to organize disaster relief were stymied by poor organization.
+Following the tornado in Waco, attempts to organize disaster relief were stymied by poor organization.
 Local residents had not expected the tornado and had assumed that the area's geography safeguarded Waco from tornadoes.
 Initially, the tornado also severed communications between downtown Waco and outlying areas, so assistance was slow to arrive.
 The chaotic relief efforts eventually spurred greater coordination between civilians and local governments, leading to the development of civil defense.
 Notably, the Waco event was one of the first instances that proved the effectiveness of radar in tracking tornadogenesis; coincidentally, another such case occurred later in the same year.
 A retrospective study of the tornado that struck Worcester, Massachusetts, on June 9 revealed that, as at Waco, local radar detected the hook echo that signified the tornado.
 Researchers concluded that improved communications, coupled with the formation of radar coverage, could lead to accurate tornado warnings, thereby reducing loss of life in future storms.
 This task proved especially important following the devastating loss of life at Waco and Worcester, along with the June 8 catastrophe at Flint, Michigan, in the same year.
 The state of Texas supported the implementation of 20 radar facilities, each with a 200 mi radius, that proved successful in reducing death tolls in later tornadoes.
 The system was known as the Texas Radar Tornado Warning Network and also included communications between weather officials, storm spotters, and local officials.
 Thus the Waco tornado helped catalyze development of a nationwide severe weather warning system.

 The Waco tornado remains the eleventh deadliest tornado on record in the United States and is tied with the 1902 Goliad tornado as the deadliest in Texas history.

 The storm also intersected with the long legacy of racism against black residents of Waco.
 After the disaster, some people in the local African-American community saw the tornado as divine retribution for the lynching of Jesse Washington over thirty years prior.